 An enemy that takes a lot of hits to kill.

-A usually-singleplayer mode in a game which has the player traverse through a series of levels, and which usually tells a story.
+A usually-single player mode in a game that has the player traverse through a series of levels, and which usually tells a story.

 A strategy in which a player holds a static position that provides them with an advantage over their opponent.
 In an FPS this might be somewhere up high, or behind a door.